Using MySQL Relational Databases on Gentoo

 MySQL is a relational database management system (RDBMS) that is used as a backend for countless web and server applications.
 Originally released in 1995, it remains a popular choice for developers as a database server.

-Before beginning this guide, please make sure that you have completed the steps outlined in our getting started guide.
+Before beginning this guide, please make sure that you have completed the steps outlined in our Setting Up and Securing a Compute Instance.
 Additionally, make sure you are logged into your system as the root user.

 Issue the following command to make sure that your package repository is up to date: